kr1ptonec/gitlab_perfomance/docs/environment_prep.md

 ```

 This is due to a [n+1 calls limit being set for development setups](https://docs.gitlab.com/ee/development/gitaly.html#toomanyinvocationserror-errors).
 You can work around this by setting `GITALY_DISABLE_REQUEST_LIMITS=1` as an environment variable, restarting your development environment and importing again.

+## Repository Storages config can't be updated via application settings API

+Due to an [application bug](https://gitlab.com/gitlab-org/gitlab/-/issues/227408), configuring a key setting that allows us to import large projects into specific storage nodes was broken.
+This bug was introduced in GitLab version [`13.1.0`](https://gitlab.com/gitlab-org/gitlab/-/releases/v13.1.0-ee) and was fixed in [`13.2.2`](https://gitlab.com/gitlab-org/gitlab/-/releases/v13.2.2-ee).
+Updating the target environment version to `13.2.2` or higher will resolve this problem.
+If you can't update the environment, vertical data will need to be imported manually.

+For [Vertical data](#setting-up-test-data-with-the-gpt-data-generator) the Generator essentially imports our test large project into each Gitaly (storage) node as configured.
+Due to the above bug if you need to test against the affected versions then this process will need to be done manually as follows:

+1. List all [repository storages](https://docs.gitlab.com/ee/administration/repository_storage_paths.html) on the target GitLab environment under the `storage_nodes` setting in the [Environment Config file](#preparing-the-environment-file) following the documentation.
+Repository storages settings can be found under **Admin Area > Settings > Repository > Repository storage** on the GitLab environment.
+As an example, suppose we have 2 storage nodes `"storage_nodes": ["default", "storage2"]`.
+1. Set the target storage path as detailed in the [`Repository storage paths` documentation](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) so the specific Gitaly node itself is targeted.
+In our example it would require setting `default` to 100 and `storage2` to 0 for the first import and `default` to 0 and `storage2` to 100 for the second.
+1. [Import](https://docs.gitlab.com/ee/user/project/settings/import_export.html#importing-the-project) the [GitLab FOSS Project Tarball](https://gitlab.com/gitlab-org/quality/performance-data/raw/master/projects_export/gitlabhq_export.tar.gz) specifying these options:
+    * Select the `gpt/large_projects` group for "Project URL"
+    * Enter project name in "Project slug" following this structure `<PROJECT NAME><STORAGE NODE SEQUENCE NUMBER>`.
+In our example it would be `gitlabhq1` for the `default` node and `gitlabhq2` for `storage2` node.
+1. After this has been completed for every Gitaly node listed in `storage_nodes` as required, change the [`Repository storage paths`](https://docs.gitlab.com/ee/administration/repository_storage_paths.html#choose-where-new-repositories-will-be-stored) settings back to all storage paths.
+    * To verify that vertical data was imported correctly head to **Admin Area > Overview > Projects**.
+Click on each imported project and ensure it has a correct `Gitaly storage name`.
+In our example `gitlabhq1` should be on `default` gitaly storage and `gitlabhq2` should be on `storage2`.

+## Large Project repository storage is different than expected

+This error could occur due to the bug, [Repository Storages config can't be updated via application settings API](#repository-storages-config-cant-be-updated-via-application-settings-api), described above.
+Please delete the project that hit this error and follow the instructions [above](#repository-storages-config-cant-be-updated-via-application-settings-api) to manually import the project to a correct node.